smart-data-models/dataModel.UrbanMobility/PublicTransportStop/doc/spec_ES.md

       items:
         properties:
           closes:
+            description: ' 	The closing hour of the place or service on the given day(s) of the week'
             format: time
             type: string
+            x-ngsi:
+              type: Property
           dayOfWeek:
             anyOf:
-              - description: Property.
-Array of days of the week.
+              - description: Array of days of the week
                 enum:
                   - Monday
                   - Tuesday